 - Step one leg forward, bending your knees into a shallow lunge.

 - Rest your empty arm on your front thigh, and hinge forward at the hips so your chest is facing the floor and your back is flat.
+Keeping your hips far back will help protect your back as it takes away from the stress your back could potentially feel from the exercise itself.

 - Keeping your body in this position, lift the kettlebell up to chest level, keeping your elbow in.